Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - YaCy: community-made index; slow.
 Results are awful/irrelevant, but can be useful for intranet or custom search.
 - Scopia: only seems to be available via the [MetaGer](https://metager.org) metasearch engine after turning off Bing and news results.
 Tiny index, very low-quality.
 - [Active Search Results](https://www.activesearchresults.com): very poor quality
 - Crawlson: young, slow.
-In this category because its index has a cap of 10 urls per domain.
+In this category because its index has a cap of 10 URLs per domain.
 I initially discovered Crawlson in the seirdy.one access logs.
 The site seems to be down right now, so I didn't link it.
+- [Anoox](https://www.anoox.com/): Results are few and irrelevant; fails to find any results for basic terms.
+Allows site submission.
+It's also a lightweight social network and claims to be powered by its users, letting members vote on listings to alter rankings.

 Non-generalist search
 ---------------------